notmuch/notmuch/doc/notmuch-emacs.rst

 Display of messages can be controlled by the following variables; see also :ref:`show-large`.

-.. emacsvar:: notmuch-message-headers
+.. el:defcustom:: notmuch-message-headers

        |docstring::notmuch-message-headers|

-.. emacsvar:: notmuch-message-headers-visible
+.. el:defcustom:: notmuch-message-headers-visible

        |docstring::notmuch-message-headers-visible|

-.. emacsvar:: notmuch-show-header-line
+.. el:defcustom:: notmuch-show-header-line

        |docstring::notmuch-show-header-line|

-.. emacsvar:: notmuch-multipart/alternative-discouraged
+.. el:defcustom:: notmuch-multipart/alternative-discouraged

    Which mime types to hide by default for multipart messages.